Back to Insects & Pests

 Figure 14.
 Fungus gnat larve.

 Larval control is more effective.
 The biological insecticide Bacillus thuringiensis var. israelensis or (H-14 strain) is highly effective as a soil drench.
-Also some neem products are labeled for soil drench purposes and can control fungus gnat larvae.
-Unfortunately neither of these products is commonly sold in Colorado and may be more readily acquired via mail order.
+Some neem products are labeled for soil drench purposes and can control fungus gnat larvae.
+These products may be more readily acquired via mail order.

 Other Flies